brontosaurusrex/brontosaurusrex.github.io/bash.md

     [[ -f /var/log/apt/history.log ]] || exit 1

 Will exit if file is not there, same thing should be used if you use cd in your scripts
+Note: Actually just using 'exit' should be enough, as it returns the status value of previous command (exit equals to exit $?).

     cd /some/path || exit 1